Bryan Primus

 Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.

-Now you are ready to make a connection, cloning repository, and add changes to your remote repository!
+Now we are ready to connect, clone repositories, and push changes to our remote repository!